willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-wfm-integration.md

 appliesto:
   - Microsoft Teams
   - Microsoft 365 for frontline workers
-ms.date:
+ms.date: 11/13/2024
 ---

-# Create a connector to sync your workforce management system with Shifts in Microsoft Teams
+# Create a custom integration to sync your workforce management system with Shifts

 ## Overview